-A provision based on estimates is established for performance-related and company success-related bonus payments to employees.
+A provision based on estimates is established for performancerelated and company success-related bonus payments to employees.

 In addition, a provision is recognised in the consolidated financial statements in cases where a contractual obligation exists or where there is a constructive obligation resulting from past business practice.
 These cases mainly include vacation and short-term working time account provisions.
-These provisions are measured at the daily rates and/or the average hourly rate including social security contr butions due.
+These provisions are measured at the daily rates and/or the average hourly rate including social security contributions due.